flowdev/spaghetti-cutter/README.md

 directory in order to find the `.spaghetti-cutter.json` file.
 I would be willing to change this if there is demand for it.

-The root directory is found by crawling up the directory tree starting at the current working directory.
+If no `--root` option or `root` config key is given the root directory is found by crawling up the directory tree starting at the current working directory.
 The first directory that contains
 - the configuration file `.spaghetti-cutter.json` or
 - the Go module file `go.mod` or
-- a vendor directory `vendor` (if not prevented by `--ignore-vendor`) will be taken as project root.
+- a vendor directory `vendor` (if not prevented by `--ignore-vendor`)

+will be taken as project root.

 The other possible command line options are